 - Once VA has updated their information from the school’s certification your account will be activated

 You may also call 1.877.823.2378 to verify the hours certified.
 The VA will pay you directly.
 You are responsible for paying the school for your tuition.

 Using Post 9-11/CH 33

-In order to qualify of the Post 9/11 GI Bill®, the service member must have been on active duty after 9-11-2001.
+In order to qualify for the Post 9/11 GI Bill®, the service member must have been on active duty after 9-11-2001.
 The percentage of eligibility is determined by the length of active duty service.
 Under the Post 9/11 GI Bill®, tuition is paid directly to the school.
 When using the Post 9/11 GI Bill®, the benefit pays the service member a book stipend and Basic Allowance for Housing (BAH).
-The Post 9/11 GI Bill® is also transferrable to the service members dependents.
+The Post 9/11 GI Bill® is also transferrable to the service member’s dependents.
 When transferring the benefit the service member must agree to an additional service obligation.

 - Your percentage of eligibility depends on your length of active duty service after 11 September 2001.

 - Effective 17 December 2021, for degree-granting schools, there is a new verification process that can be found online.
 A video of the process on YouTube may also be helpful.